bedaro/idle-tracker/README.md

  1. Copy idle_tracker.py and mqttclient.py somewhere in your PATH.
  2. Copy systemd/idle-tracker.service to ~/.config/systemd/user/ (you may need to add to the [Install] section to monitor more than just a gnome session)
- 3. Install the required Python libraries (paho-mqtt, pydbus).
+ 3. Install the required Python libraries: paho-mqtt, pydbus, pygobject, and pycairo.
 If you want to use a virtual environment you may need to edit the first line of the Python script.
  4. Create a directory ~/.config/mqtt.
 Create a mqtt.ini file using the included example, and make sure you lock down permissions since it contains private credentials for your MQTT broker.
 Test your MQTT setup by running `mqttclient.py <topic>` to test whether you can subscribe to a particular topic on your broker.
  5. Run `systemctl --user enable idle-tracker.service`
  6. Run `systemctl --user start idle-tracker`